a-alphayed/Arch-Notes/Arch-Installation.md

 ```

 #### 2. Starting Session
-I will be using [xinit](https://wiki.archlinux.org/index.php/Xinit) to start the desktop enviroment, a display manager line [GDM](https://wiki.archlinux.org/index.php/GDM#Autostarting_applications_with_GDM) can be used and enable with [systemd](https://wiki.archlinux.org/index.php/Systemd#Using_units).
+I will be using [xinit](https://wiki.archlinux.org/index.php/Xinit) to start the desktop enviroment, a display manager like [GDM](https://wiki.archlinux.org/index.php/GDM#Autostarting_applications_with_GDM) can be used and enable with [systemd](https://wiki.archlinux.org/index.php/Systemd#Using_units).

 ```bash
 sudo pacman -S xorg-xinit